breard-r/acmed/README.md

 ### Why is ECDSA P-256 the default account key type?

 RFC 8555 section 6.2 defines ECDSA P-256 as the only account key type that any ACME servers must implement.
 It is therefore the best choice for the default value.

+### Why can I chose the CSR's digest type but not the certificate's?

+Well, you sign the CSR, so obviously you can chose which digest to use.
+However, the certificate is signed by the certificate authority, so its digest choice is up to your CA. I agree that being able to chose the CSR's digest type is of low importance, sorry if it gave you false hopes about the certificate.